 The HRC HCP Section 6.6, Snowy Plover Conservation Plan, requires reconnaissance-level surveys for the federally threatened western snowy plover (Charadrius nivosus nivosus) for implementation of gravel extraction permits on gravel bars upriver from the Rio Dell Bridge.
-In 2018 HRC conducted gravel extraction operations on the 3-Mile gravel bar along the Eel River near Scotia.
-Gravel extraction operations occurred from 1 October to 17 October, outside of the snowy plover breeding period, and thus no pre-extraction surveys were required in 2018.
+In 2019 HRC conducted gravel extraction operations on the Lower Truck Shop, Dinner Creek and Elinor gravel bars along the Eel River near Scotia.
+Gravel extraction operations occurred from 27 August to 17 October.
+Potential impacts to snowy plovers were avoided in 2019 by conducting reconnaissance-level surveys for plovers on the subject bars as required by the HRC HCP.
+No snowy plovers were detected.

 The HRC gravel bars upriver from the mouth of the Van Duzen River do not currently require western snowy plover surveys per the Army Corps of Engineers (ACOE) Letter of Permission (LOP 2015-1) for gravel mining in Humboldt County.
 However, the snowy plover is a covered species of the HRC HCP, and the U.S. Fish and Wildlife Service (USFWS) has recommended that surveys be completed prior to extraction, although at a less-intensive level than is required where plovers have previously been found nesting on river bars (e.g. near Fernbridge).
 The less-intensive level of survey effort is in recognition of the history of negative surveys for the area, in addition to the location of the HRC gravel bars several miles upriver from any known snowy plover nesting.
-Surveys have been conducted since 1996 for plovers and other avian species along the Eel River on gravel bars where extraction may take place, including in 2016, with no snowy plover detections recorded.
+Surveys have been conducted since 1996 for plovers and other avian species along the Eel River on gravel bars where extraction may take place, including in 2019, with no snowy plover detections recorded.